Hot topics

 Unfortunately, with every new version of MIUI, it's disillusionment.
 Xiaomi teases us with lots of promising new features.
 But the vast majority of them remain exclusive to the Chinese version of the OS.

-Such is the case with MIUI 14's new widgets, which are not available in Europe.
+Such is the case with last year's MIUI 14 widgets, which are not available in Europe.
 There is a way to install custom widgets via third-party applications (KWGT, if you're familiar with it).
 But I'd need a whole article to explain all that to you.
 If you're interested, I could dig into the subject.

-However, one of the few new features of MIUI 14 to have landed on European ROMs is the giant application folders.
+However, one of the few new features retained on HyperOS is the giant application folders.
 You can create big icons for your grouped apps.
 To do this:

 1. Create an app folder (long press on an app > drag to another app > release).